sketchychen/starwarsrpg_manager/README.md

 - download docker to your local machine

 ### running
+- `virtualenv venv` - setup your virtual environment (venv)
+- `source venv/bin/activate` - turns on the venv
+- `deactivate` - turn off the venv
-- RUN `docker-compose build; docker-compose up`
+- RUN `docker-compose build server-local; docker-compose up -d`
+  - this action:
-  - this action reads from the specified dockerfile to build an image
+    - reads from the specified dockerfile to build an image
-  - this action then deploys that image as specified in the docker-compose file, under `server-local`
+    - then deploys that image as specified in the docker-compose file, under `server-local`
+    - `-d` flag specifies to run the the docker container in the background
+      - run `docker ps` to see running containers
+      - run `docker-compose down` to shutdown any running containers
+  - NOTES
+    - this has live-reloading built in
+    - if you want to have the logs run to your terminal, remove the `-d` flag
 - RUN `http://localhost:2424/api/lifecheck/` to confirm you get a response

+### other docker notes
+  - if you're building a lot of images, they hang around.
+  - `docker ps` - see all your docker images
+  - `docker rm <IMAGE_ID>` - to remove them one by one
+  - `docker image prune -f` - cleans up those images